Tharunreddygtr/freelance-management-system/README.md

 frontend - angular
 backend -  django

+about project : functionalites of this project will be  similar to freelancing websites like upwork , freelancer.

 <h2> landing page of this site </h2>
 <img src="angular/angular-first/src/assets/Screenshot from 2022-11-08 14-01-31.png" alt="no image">